Zhu-Zhihan/Zhu-Zhihan.github.io/index.md

 - Organized a seminar on computational algebraic geometry within the college, up to 32 hours in the semester
 - Verified a new mathematical definition, which is the Grӧbner bases on the principal ideal quotient rings, and discovered its excellent properties
 - Utilized pseudo-divisions over principal ideal rings, instead of divisions over fields, to improve the classic Buchberger algorithm, which optimized the efficiency of the algorithm and the complexity of the intermediate expression by at least an order of magnitude
-- Implemented a new algorithm in engineering using Maple language, and wrote a graduation thesis
+- Implemented the new algorithm in engineering using Maple language, and wrote a graduation thesis

 Anti- CAPTCHA Malicious Identification Method Based on Adversarial Learning, Project Team Member, 2018.12-2019.4
 - School of Computer Science and Engineering, Beihang University